 9.5.
-Council Branding
+Council branding

-No Council logos, letterheads, Council taken photos or other Boroondara City Council branding may be used for, or linked in any way to, a candidate's election campaign.
+No Council logos, letterheads, Council taken photos or other City of Boroondara Council branding may be used for, or linked in any way to, a candidate's election campaign.

 9.6.
-Cessation of Ward Meetings
+Cessation of ward meetings

 Ward meetings and ward-specific publications will not be arranged by Council during the election period.